Executive Order Analysis Project

 - Executive orders are analyzed after publication in the Federal Register (typically 2–3 days post-signing).

-- Orders are ingested from the Federal Register and analyzed using a consistent, repeatable framework so new orders can be added without changing the methodology.
+- Orders are collected from the Federal Register and analyzed using a consistent, repeatable framework so new orders can be added without changing the methodology.

 - Emphasis on transparency, reproducibility, and a non-partisan analytical framework focused on linguistic and structural patterns.